rolandmueller/bigdata/ml_api.md

 pipe.fit(X_train, y_train)
 ```

-To check the performance we will apply the trained pipeline to the test data and compare the prediction with the real results in the test data:
+To check the performance, we will apply the trained pipeline to the test data and compare the prediction with the real results in the test data:
 ```python
 y_pred = pipe.predict(X_test)
 print(metrics.classification_report(y_test, y_pred))